Start a Claim Login

 If you are not at-fault, or only partially at-fault for an accident that you were injured in, our lawyers can chat with you about making a “Compulsory Third Party” (CTP) claim for compensation.

-We’ll give you all the legal advice you need, lodge your claim with the right insurer, and help you obtain the rehabilitation that you need to get your life back on track!
+We’ll give you all the legal advice you need, lodge your claim with the right insurer, and help you obtain the rehabilitation that you need, and get your life back on track!

-All while potentially saving you a bundle on your legal fees!
+All while saving you a bundle on your legal fees!

 Motor Vehicle